 The Internet of Things (IoT) can mean different things to different people, but it undeniably involves many devices and a lot of data.
 A forecast by International Data Corporation (IDC) estimates that there will be 41.6 billion IoT devices in 2025, capable of generating 79.4 zettabytes (ZB) of data.
 For more information, see The Growth in Connected IoT Devices Is Expected to Generate 79.4ZB of Data in 2025, According to a New IDC Forecast.

 Some of these devices are commonly found in our homes, even though the occupants might never have heard of IoT.
 The security doorbell that saves video clips to your home computer or a remote location is an IoT device.
 Another IoT device is the new type of home thermostats, which, when connected to the Internet, enable you to change the inside temperature from any location.
-Every piece of equipment in a modern manufacturing plant can report telemetry to a central location if connected to the appropriate network.
+If connected to the appropriate network, every piece of equipment in a modern manufacturing plant can report telemetry to a central location.
 Cell phones can also be counted as IoT devices, as can smart cars, airplanes, and trains that collect data about their operations.
 The data that these devices generate can be collected and analyzed periodically or in real time.
 The amount of data that they generate will be an increasing challenge, but more importantly, so will the governance of the data—especially its placement.

 IoT data placement decisions can impact intellectual property (IP) rights.
 A study of patent trends by the IoT industry found that “filings for the industry overall have dramatically increased over the studied time period: from approximately 5,100 filings in 2007 to approximately 18,100 filings in 2018.”
 For more information, see Patent Trends Study Part Two: IoT Industry.